Kevin Hart: Hosting

 In addition to acting, Hart has also hosted various ceremonies.
 Hart first hosted the 2011 BET Awards.
-Hart then hosted the 2012 MTV Video Music Awards.
-His longtime friend Judd Apatow, the director who gave him his first big on-screen break in the TV series Undeclared, was the one who recommended him for the gig.
-Hart hoped that this would project him further into a side career as an emcee, stating, "Hopefully after MTV, of course we're talking Emmys, Oscars, whatever."
-He has hosted three episodes of Saturday Night Live.
+Hart then hosted the 2012 MTV Video Music Awards, after his longtime friend Judd Apatow, the director who gave him his first big on-screen break in the TV series Undeclared, recommended him for the position.
+Hart hoped this would project him into a side career as an emcee, stating, "Hopefully after MTV, of course we're talking Emmys, Oscars, whatever."
+From 2013–2015, he hosted three episodes of Saturday Night Live.
 In 2015, Hart hosted the Comedy Central Roast of Justin Bieber.
 In 2016, Hart co-hosted the 2016 MTV Movie Awards with Dwayne Johnson.

-Hart has also hosted on HQ Trivia and gave away $100,000 to one person with Scott Rogowsky on September 26, 2018, which had 699K players.
+In September 2018 Hart hosted HQ Trivia with Scott Rogowsky and gave away $100,000 to one person.

 On December 4, 2018, Hart was announced as the host of the 2019 Academy Awards.
 Two days later, however, he withdrew from hosting duties in the wake of backlash against him over several homophobic tweets he had posted between 2010 and 2011.
 He characterized the protest as unconstructive and argued, "If you don't believe people change, grow as they get older, I don't know what to tell you".
 On December 7, he tweeted an apology to the LGBTQ community following criticism for not issuing one the previous day.
 On January 3, 2019, Hart stated that he was going to reconsider stepping down as host, after openly lesbian comedian Ellen DeGeneres, who has hosted the Academy Awards multiple times, expressed support for him to do so and said she had contacted the Academy to ask if Hart would be able to reverse his decision if he wished and, according to DeGeneres, they said he would be able to do so.
 On January 8, following backlash for what was perceived as an insincere apology by critics, Hart confirmed that he would not be hosting the Academy Awards.
 That year's ceremony was ultimately held without a host.

-On September 9, 2020, executives from the Muscular Dystrophy Association announced plans to relaunch their annual MDA telethon, move it to October 2020, and make Hart its new host, taking over duties that had been previously held from 1966 to 2010 by comedian and former National MDA Chairman, Jerry Lewis.
-Entitled The MDA Kevin Hart Kids Telethon, the new two-hour telethon will be seen exclusively through participating social media platforms; the event was held on October 24, 2020, at 8 p.m.
-EDT.
+In September 2020, executives from the Muscular Dystrophy Association (MDA) announced plans to relaunch their annual MDA telethon and make Hart its new host, taking over duties that had been held from 1966 to 2010 by comedian and former National MDA Chairman Jerry Lewis.
+Entitled The MDA Kevin Hart Kids Telethon, the two-hour telethon was held on October 24, 2020, and was seen exclusively through participating social media platforms.

+In 2024, Hart hosted the Netflix special The Roast of Tom Brady.